 The best leaders don’t devote themselves entirely to work.
 They value their personal lives as much as their professional success and aim to find a balance between the two.

-At some point, we all will experience a setback or fail.
+At some point, we all will experience a setback or failure.
 You succeed when you don’t give up and allow your failures define you.
 Learn from every challenge and recognize that there can be value in failure.
 When you stumble, adjust your attitude and don’t feel defeated.
 Get up and try again.

+More than happy to discuss this article with you.
 If this sounds good, you can use this following link to schedule a time convenient to you for us to chat: http://meetme.so/GregNichvalodoff I look forward to furthering our connection and learning more about you and your business.